Best of list of movies that fall under the horror and thriller genre for 2018.

 A biased and adulterated spot in my 'best of' list has to belong to this movie.
 A solid revival and face-lift from directors and writers who shouldn't have.
 I rated this purely on its own volition as a slasher.
 Halloween 2018 should be kept at a small but tiny distance away from other cinematic efforts, nevertheless, though, I really enjoyed this.
-I will most definitely watch it at least a dozen times as part of marathons I regularly have with this franchise.
+I will most definitely watch it at least a dozen times as part of the marathons I regularly have with this franchise.

 I thought it was a massive coop reprising the role of Laurie Strode with the original one and only Jamie Lee Curtis and I adored the speckled nods to previous films, original casting premises, fan theories and being able to bring a character like Michael Myers into a present alternate world.
 So what if the opening was corny and the kills were generally off-screen?
 I don't.

 In Halloween 2018 Laurie Strode pegs what should be but probably won't be her final battle.
 Michael Myers is the guy who hunted her from the moment he set eyes on her.
 A love story of the slasher kind—does Michael love Laurie or does he really just want to kill her.
 Will we ever know?

 I find myself defending What Keeps You Alive is a high-caliber film.
 Amongst reviewer's complaints are its predictability, its generic stamp, and that it continues well past where it could have ended.

 I liked it though.
 It had amazing cinematography and, it's an underlying portrayal of the central character through the lens of Jules.
 I felt the writing was strong and had just the right dose of information teased out at just the right time.

 A tale from a favorite filmmaker of mine, Colin Minihan is one-half of the Vicious Brothers who also made 'It Stains the Sands Red' and 'Grave Encounters.'